D-Kshitij/ames-demo-website/README.md

 * I intentionally kept the frontend clean and minimal.
 Since I’m still learning, I used **AI tools (like ChatGPT)** for guidance and support.

 ---
-Here’s a polished version of what you can add to your README to clearly explain the current status and usage instructions:

----
 ## Backend Structure
 The app folder contains all backend-related code, databases, and configurations.